Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages - 1943:

 According to Arnold Hague, Skjelbred took part in Convoy HX 230, departing New York on March 18-1943, arriving Liverpool Apr.
-2; Skjelbred arrived Greenock that day, according to Page 3.
-This convoy is not yet available among the HX convoys included in my own Convoys section, but I've linked directly to Hague's listing below.
+2; Skjelbred stopped at Clyde on Apr.
+1. This convoy is not yet available among the HX convoys included in my Convoys section, but will be added; for now, see ships in all HX convoys.
 She had a cargo of sugar, sailing in station 12.
-She subsequently went back to New York later that month with the westbound North Atlantic Convoy ON 180*, which originated in Liverpool on Apr.
+Later that month, she went back to New York with Convoy ON 180*, which originated in Liverpool on Apr.
 24 and arrived New York May 14 (Skjelbred had joined from Clyde).
-It looks like this convoy encountered bad weather; for instance, there's mention of the Norwegian Reinholt arriving New York with ice damage.
-In June, Skjelbred is listed as sailing in Convoy HX 245 from New York, bound for Glasgow with general cargo, station 11.
-She arrived Glasgow on July 7, later returning with the westbound Convoy ON 193*, which originated in Liverpool on July 16 and arrived New York on the 31st.
+It looks like this convoy encountered bad weather; several ships became stragglers, others returned, and there's mention of the Norwegian Reinholt (Commodore Vessel) arriving New York with ice damage.
+Skjelbred headed back across the Atlantic on June 23 in Convoy HX 245 from New York, bound for Glasgow with general cargo, station 11.
+According to the Commodore's notes for this convoy (follow link to HX 245), she was among several ships that were detached as a fast portion at 12 knots on July 4 - she arrived Glasgow on the 7th, subsequently returning with Convoy ON 193*, which originated in Liverpool on July 16 and arrived New York on the 31st.
+Judging from her station number, which was 142, this convoy had 14 columns.

 Final Fate - 1943: